ElerWohlmuthFH/WS24_WE/README.md

 1. **Search Form Input Lacking Label:**
   - The search input lacked an associated label, making it inaccessible to screen readers.
-  - We wanted to avoid adding a visible label that might disrupt the design.
+  - I wanted to avoid adding a visible label that might disrupt the design.

 2. **Comment Form Inputs Not Properly Associated with Labels:**
   - Labels were not unambiguously associated with their inputs.